 - 25 or higher on ACT; students who are awarded a tuition waiver typically score in the high 20s or above

 Candidates must be an in-district student who has not yet earned an associate or bachelor degree.

-To be considered for the program, complete the application process below.
+To be considered for the Tuition Waiver, complete the application process below.